top of page

 Partner APIs allow collaboration between different businesses, creating the infrastructure for organizations to integrate their API products into each other's ecosystems.
 Creating effective data sharing through APIs helps business partners solve complex logistic issues, innovate technology between organizations, and create white label solutions to create new revenue lines.

-While some partner APIs facilitate business between two companies, other partner APIs are intended to expand business opportunities for one or both companies involved.
-Ridesharing apps like Uber and Lyft leverage partner APIs to collect real-time traffic data, improving their product offer,ing and grow their business as a result.
+While some facilitate business between two companies, others are intended to expand business opportunities for one or both companies involved.
+Ridesharing apps like Uber and Lyft leverage them to collect real-time traffic data, improving their product offering and growing their business as a result.

-In the fintech community, innovation spurred by partner APIs often results in entirely new products.
+In the fintech community, innovation often results in entirely new products.
 The list of how businesses are using APIs to connect is growing by the day, and that pace is only accelerating.

 Since it’s not uncommon for partner APIs to operate with sensitive user data, they require more robust authentication, authorization, and security measures.